Lia Marie Johnson

-Lia Marie Johnson (born November 23, 1996) is an American actress, singer, Internet personality, comedian, gamer, and musician, who in 2014 was profiled by Adweek as one of the "10 biggest young stars on YouTube".
-She first received recognition for her work on her YouTube channel, where she rose to fame for creating skits and song covers.
-She also made appearances in the Fine Brothers web series Kids React (2010–2011).
+Lia Marie Johnson (born November 23, 1996) is an American internet personality, actress, and singer.
+She first received recognition for her work on YouTube, rising to fame for creating skits and song covers, and for her appearances in the Fine Brothers web series Kids React (2010–2011).
+She then played Terry the Tomboy in the sketch comedy series AwesomenessTV (2013–2014) and the Nickelodeon television movie Terry the Tomboy (2014).